-Course entry requirements: See entrance requirements for the Honours in Financial Analysis and Portfolio Management

-The course aims to provide the theoretical background and practical application in portfolio optimization.
-The course covers the following topics: the efficient market hypothesis, modern portfolio theory, investment policy and portfolio creation, performance attribution analysis, and measurement of portfolio returns.
+Course entry requirements: See entrance requirements for the Honours in Financial Analysis and Portfolio Management portfolio theory, investment policy and portfolio creation, performance attribution analysis, and measurement of portfolio returns.
 The course enables students to utilize practically the material taught should they wish to act as practitioners in this field of financial economics.